 The Seymour National Bank Of Seymour

-The Seymour National Bank Of Seymour in Indiana printed $1,524,840 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1891 and stopped printing money in 1935, which equals a 45 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The Seymour National Bank Of Seymour issued 12 different types and denominations of national currency.
+The Seymour National Bank Of Seymour in Iowa printed $228,000 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1918 and stopped printing money in 1926, which equals a 9 year printing period.
+That is obviously a very short period of time.
+During its life, The Seymour National Bank Of Seymour issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Seymour National Bank Of Seymour was located in Jackson County.
-It was assigned charter number 4652.
+For the record, The Seymour National Bank Of Seymour was located in Wayne County.
+It was assigned charter number 11210.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Seymour National Bank Of Seymour also printed 19,246 sheets of $10 1902 blue seal national bank notes.
-Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
+The Seymour National Bank Of Seymour in Iowa issued 4,560 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note